urcomputeringpal/yamburger/README.md

 # YAMBURGER

+## Getting started

+The authors of YAMBURGER maintain a hosted version of the source code you see here.
+[Install it today!](https://github.com/apps/yamburger)

 ## Configuration

 YAMBURGER support validating YAML containing custom tags (like `!tag`).
 To configure the custom tags that are valid for your repository, add a `.github/yamburger.yaml` file you repository like so: